prometheus/snmp_exporter/generator/README.md

       # v3 has different and more complex settings.
       # Which are required depends on the security_level.
-      # The equivilent options on NetSNMP commands like snmpbulkwalk
+      # The equivalent options on NetSNMP commands like snmpbulkwalk
       # and snmpget are also listed.
 See snmpcmd(1).
       username: user  # Required, no default. -u option to NetSNMP.
       security_level: noAuthNoPriv  # Defaults to noAuthNoPriv. -l option to NetSNMP.